esantiel/solutions_repo/docs/1 Physics/6 Statistics/Problem_1.md

 2. **Quality Control**: In manufacturing, sample averages of product measurements (e.g., widget lengths) are monitored.
 The CLT ensures these averages are normally distributed, making defect detection reliable.
 3. **Financial Models**: Stock returns or risk assessments often rely on averages over time.
 The CLT justifies using normal-based models even if daily returns aren’t normal.

----

-### Discussion

-These simulations confirm the CLT’s promise: as sample size increases, sample means form a normal distribution, regardless of the population’s quirks.
-The rate of convergence depends on the population’s shape—skewed distributions need larger samples—but the destination is the same.
-The tighter spread with larger n (due to the standard error) also matches theory perfectly.

-This hands-on approach makes the CLT less abstract.
-It’s not just a theorem—it’s a tool that underpins much of modern statistics!

----

-### Deliverables
-- **Markdown**: This response can be saved as a `.md` file.
-- **Python Script**: The code above is ready to run in a notebook.
-Add comments or tweak parameters (e.g., population size) as needed.
-- **Plots**: Generated automatically by the script.